Below you will find pages that utilize the taxonomy term “pen”

 My first PenBBS pen was a white 309 piston filler.
 I liked the nib a lot, a #6 size fine steel nib slightly bent upward, almost like a waverly nib.
 However, the rest of the pen wasn’t quite to my liking: Too light and with a somewhat cheap overall feeling, especially the piston mechanism.
 So I ended up selling it after a while.

 After watching chrisrap52 repeatedly singing praise of PenBBS, I was keen on giving the brand another try, but I wanted a pen with a bit of heft, as I find it more comfortable to write that way.
+When PenBBS 350 came out, I quickly ordered the brass version.

 Fine Writing International Bronze Age (3rd gen.)